chris-prener/data-skills-02/notebook/data-skills-02-complete.md

     ## 10 PAL0708     30 Adelie … Anvers Biscoe Adul… N18A2 No      2007-11-10    40.5    18.9     180    3950 MALE     8.90
     ## # … with 282 more rows, 2 more variables: delta_13_c_o_oo <dbl>, comments <chr>, and abbreviated variable names
     ## #   ¹​clutch_completion, ²​culmen_length_mm, ³​culmen_depth_mm, ⁴​flipper_length_mm, ⁵​body_mass_g, ⁶​delta_15_n_o_oo

+Here, we set up a Boolean rule that is `TRUE` if an island is one name *or* the other.
+Note that we cannot used *and* here because an island cannot simultaneously have two names.

 Now you try!
 Let’s pull out all observations from `penguins` for Adelie penguins that have a body mass of at least 3700 grams: